Here is the original email message I received from Travis:

 In this therapeutic moment, Travis is feeling it, he is in it, though this time with consciousness and realization.
 Transformation is taking place.
 Whereas for years he has simply been repeating a pattern of anxiety, blushing: trying to be perfect, in fear of eyes on him, of judgement, in fear of dad.
 And then beating himself up and feeling ashamed of his blushing and anxiety.
 Now we are breaking the pattern, by bringing higher consciousness, empathic, full mind-body awareness to what is going on.

-“I am afraid I can’t do this.”
+“I am afraid I can’t do this,” he says looking down.
 This is the past in him speaking.
 Though he is primed for change.

 “Dad get out!
 Not welcome here!”